BETA NOPS Scheme

-The highly successful NOPS scheme, set up in 2009 to help reduce the risk of naturally occurring prohibited substances in equine feed, is set to become a stand-alone code from 1 February, run solely by the British Equestrian Trade Association (BETA), and will no longer exist as an appendix to the UFAS and FEMAS codes.
+The highly successful NOPS scheme, set up in 2009 to help reduce the risk of naturally occurring prohibited substances in equine feed, is now a stand-alone code, run solely by the British Equestrian Trade Association (BETA), it no longer exists as an appendix to the UFAS and FEMAS codes.

-This move will see the BETA NOPS Code continue to grow and develop its international presence.
+This move has seen the BETA NOPS Code continue to grow and develop its international presence.
 As part of what has been a substantial review, the code’s list of naturally occurring substances has been amended, with the removal of hordenine and the introduction of a list of herbal NOPS.

 - BETA NOPS Assurance Schemes

 - Participating Companies

 The definition of a prohibited substance is “any substance that can exert an effect on a horse” which is a broad, all encompassing definition.
 A naturally occurring prohibited substance (or NOPS) is one that is either naturally present within certain ingredients or that occurs as a result of inadvertent cross contamination during processing before arriving at the feed manufacturer’s facility.

 The main NOPS and their sources are:

 - Theobromine – (cacao)